cjohansen/m1p/Readme.md

 4. You can use dictionary functions anywhere in data structures. `:fn/get` gives you interpolation that isn't limited to outputting strings.

+<a id="custom-dictionary-functions"></a>
 ### Custom dictionary functions

 Dictionary functions can bring any number of new features to m1p dictionaries.
-We'll consider two examples that are common used in i18n tooling.
+We'll consider two examples that are commonly used in i18n tooling.

 #### Pluralization